Causal inference for social network data: Extensions

 \subsection{Too many friends, too much influence}

-The conditions in the theorem on page \pageref{Theorem 1} will be violated for any asymptotic regime in which the degree of any one or more nodes grows at the same or similar rate to the sample size $n$.
-This is problematic because social networks frequently have a small number of ``hubs''--that is, nodes with very high degree \citep{newman2009networks}, and the occurrence of hubs is a feature of many of the network-generating models that have been proposed for social networks.
-When a small number of individuals wield influence over a significant portion of the rest of the population, two problems arise for statistical inference about the people connected in the underlying network.
-First, the number of hubs may grow slowly with $n$ or it could be fixed and not grow at at all.
-If the hubs are systematically different from the rest of the population (e.g. they have different covariates values or the exposure affects them differentially), then a fixed or slowly growing number of hubs would not allow for consistent inference about this distinct subpopulation.
+The conditions of Theorem 1 will be violated for any asymptotic regime in which the degree of one or more nodes grows at a rate equal to or faster than $\sqrt n$.
+This is problematic because social networks frequently have a small number of ``hubs''--that is, nodes with very high degree \citep{newman2009networks}, When a small number of individuals wield influence over a significant portion of the rest of the population, two problems arise for statistical inference.
+First, the number of hubs may stay small as $n$ increases.
+If the hubs are systematically different from the rest of the population, then a fixed or slowly growing number of hubs would not allow for consistent inference about this distinct subpopulation.
 Second, and more importantly, the sweeping influence of hubs creates dependence among all of the influenced nodes that undermines inference.
 Our methods rely on the independence of $Y_{i}$ and $Y_{j}$ whenever nodes $i$ and $j$ do not share a tie or a mutual alter.
 When hubs are present, a significant proportion of nodes will share a connection to one of these hubs, undermining our methods.